ibm-cloud-docs/Db2onCloud/flex_scaling.md

 The `Rebalance` functionality enables redistributing data which brings with it the benefit of striping data across multiple disks.
 When scaling storage past 4TB, tablespaces under the default storage group IBMSTOGROUP will be automatically rebalanced.

 Customers are given the option to rebalance any tablespaces from non-default storage groups after scaling is completed.
-A pop window will be presented to confirm rebalancing.
+A pop-up window will be presented to confirm rebalancing.

 ![Confirm rebalance](images/user_created_tb_prompt.png "Confirm rebalance"){: caption="Figure 6.
 Confirm rebalance on tablespaces before scaling" caption-side="bottom"}